babak4/OneMillionDocs/README.md

     * cx_oracle 7.1

 **Servers/Guests:**
-* Oracle Linux VirtualBox via Vagrant
+* Local: Oracle Linux VirtualBox via Vagrant
     * At the time of the test using "ol7-latest" would lead to creation of Oracle Linux 7.6 boxes.
     * Two cores
     * Four GBs of RAM
+* GCP: n1-standard-4 instances with centos-7-v20190326 image and Python 3.7.2 (referenced as "packer-1553992517" in Terraform scripts)

 **Host:**
 * Macbook Pro Late 2013 (2.3 GHz i7 - 16GB 1600MHz DDR3)